Greek Orthodox Easter on Tinos Island

 Tinos Pigeon House

 Visit the Pigeon Houses all over Tinos, a breeding custom brought by the Venetians in the 15th century.
-In Tarabados village are the more impressive pigeon houses.
+In Tarabados village are the most impressive pigeon houses.

 Tsoureki bread and Koulouria

-On Great Thursday you can go to gorgeous Panormos or Pyrgos village with the beautiful maze of whitewashed alleys.
+On Holy Thursday, you can go to the gorgeous seafront of Panormos or the marble-built, famous Pyrgos village with the beautiful maze of whitewashed alleys.
 Go to the cemetery to admire the marble works of Gianoulis Halepas, a famous Greek sculptor.

-Taste the galaktoboureko sweet under the plane tree in the main square for a little energy before visiting the Marble Museum (Closed on Tuesdays, Great Friday, and Easter).
+Taste the galaktoboureko sweet under the plane tree in the main square for a little energy before visiting the Marble Museum (Closed on Tuesdays, Good Friday, and Easter).

-Great Friday is a very holy day for the Greeks, it is the day that Christ dies.
-The bells of all churches on Tinos chime sadly and women from each parish decorate with flowers their own Epitaph.
+Good Friday is a very holy day for the Greeks, it is the day that Christ died.
+The bells of all churches on Tinos chime sadly, and women from each parish decorate with flowers their own Epitaph.

 In the evening, the Epitaph of each parish passes through the alleys of each neighborhood and the parishioners follow the solemn procession with their candles and sprinkle the way of the Epitaph with flowers.